balgamat/biograf/README.md

 If that is not enough (it might not be), feel free to create your own controls just the way you like 'em.

 ### Custom controls
-To implement your own controls, simply create component that accepts `controlProps: ControlProps` as its prop.
+To implement your own controls, simply create a component that accepts `controlProps: ControlProps` as its prop.
 This will get passed to the component via the player itself, you just create the component and pass it as a child to the Player.
 The interface is defined as following:
 ```
 interface ControlProps {
   duration: number; // in seconds
   elapsed: number; // in seconds
   fullscreen: boolean;
   isPlaying: boolean;
   muted: boolean;